juchi/gameboy.js/README.md

 Tests ROM can be downloaded [here](http://blargg.8bitalley.com/parodius/gb-tests/) and are runnable, but some tests fail.
 See the Tests section for more details.

-Currently, some games are runnable (tested with Tetris, Super Mario, Pokemon Red) but will probably have glitches.
+Currently, most tested games run (tested with Tetris, Super Mario, Pokemon Red) but have some glitches.

 ### Run on a custom page